Reader requirements: Ideally, readers would be people who write or edit performance reviews, or are otherwise familiar with the genre.

 Here are the deadlines for this course as they pertain to the Duke Reader Project:

-Sept 25: Student should schedule an introductory meeting with their reader.
+by Jan.
+30: Student should schedule an introductory meeting with their reader.
 This can be a brief get-to-know-you discussion.

-Oct.
-23: Student will submit the 2nd draft of their 1st review to their reader by this date.
+by Feb.
+20: Student will submit the 2nd draft of their 1st review to their reader by this date.

-Oct.
-30: Reader returns feedback on 2nd draft of 1st review to student.
+by March 30: Reader returns feedback on 2nd draft of 1st review to student.

-**Nov.6: If student would like their reader to read their 2nd review, they will let their reader know by this date.
+If student would like their reader to read their 2nd review, they will let their reader know by this date.

 Giving feedback is the activity around which the entire project is designed.
 You may have considerable professional experience giving feedback on writing — whether to colleagues, employees, or other contexts — or perhaps this is an fairly novel experience.
 Given the aims and nature of the Reader Project, we are hoping that our volunteers engage with student writing in a particular way–one that is quite different from what is conventionally done in other contexts.

 The primary aim of the project is to help students really understand what it means to write for readers, rather than as a school assignment.
 Think about the following when you give feedback, whether in writing or in real time:

 - Respond as a reader rather than as an editor.
 (They can get basic editorial help from others.)
 Focus on sharing your reactions to the draft as a user of such writing.
 What are you thinking as you read?
 More